 Additionally, Site Search 360 is smart.
 Really smart.
 Our semantic search tool allows your site’s visitors to find what they want, not just what they type, thanks to our advanced synonym and hypernym recognition technology.

 We’re also proud to offer a broad range of solutions to suit any budget or business, even providing a free option which may be perfect for small companies and blogs.
 You won’t get that from our competitors.

 What's the Best Alternative for My Business?

 The answer to this question depends on the size of your business and the current infrastructure you have in place.

 Larger companies with substantial budgets may be best-off investing in a cloud-based solution.
 Microsoft Azure is a particularly good option for big businesses already heavily invested in Microsoft's cloud services.

 For small-to-medium sized companies and websites, SaaS solutions are almost certainly the way to go.
 Alongside Swifttype and Site Search 360, there are many more site search services cropping up as businesses scramble for GSS substitutes.

 Deciding between them takes time, research, and careful consideration of your business needs.
-We recommend taking advantage of the many free trials available so you can see for yourself which GSS alternative is right for your organization.
+We recommend taking advantage of the many free trials available so you can see for yourself which Google Site Search alternative is right for your organization.